Exgyl/OCD/README.md

 # OCD
-A Different Approach from Traditional New Category Discovery ---- Dynamic Category Discovery Consists of two parts: Baseline and SMILE framework
+A Different Approach from Traditional New Category Discovery ---- Dynamic Category Discovery(Consists of two parts: Baseline and SMILE framework)
+#main_baseline